 A black screen or black spots on your smartphone or tablet is an indication of a damaged LCD.
 Often with a bad LCD, a phone may still turn on and make noises, but there is no clear picture.
 This does not necessarily mean any other part of the phone is damaged and a simple screen replacement will get it functioning again.
 Sometimes it can mean a battery or other internal component is damaged.
 It is best to have a highly qualified phone repair technician diagnose what is wrong so the appropriate repair can be made.

 Fortunately, your mobile device is fixable whether you cracked the glass or damaged the LCD.
-Stop by or call TCR: Triangle Cellular Repair at (919) 263-2699 for a free diagnostic and quick, affordable repair.
+Stop by or call TCR: Triangle Cellular Repair at (919) 263-2699 for a free diagnostic and quick, affordable cell phone repair in Chapel Hill and surrounding areas.
 We’re always happy to help!